Tuition and Fees Refund/Withdrawal Policy

 In accordance with university policy, tuition charges and fees are based upon the student’s enrollment status in the respective schools or colleges.
 Refunds are made in accordance with the student’s academic records.

 No adjustment to tuition and fees will be made if a student does not formally withdraw following the procedures established by the Law School.
-Students who wish to permanently withdraw from the School of Law must do so by sending a letter to the effect to the Associate Dean for Students.
+Students who wish to take a leave of absence, or permanently withdraw from the School of Law should contact the Associate Dean for Students.

 No tuition will be refunded for courses dropped after the drop/add period.
 Individual courses may not be dropped after the drop/add period except under extenuating circumstances.
 Students who wish to withdraw from an individual course after the drop/add period should contact the Associate Dean for Students.